karimalami7/NSC/README.md

 NSC is an index structure designed to speed up multi-dimensional skyline query answering.
 It consists of associating to a tuple, the subspaces where it is dominated.
 Those subspaces are encoded in a way that minimize memory consumption.

-NSC has been accepted in the conference **CIKM 2016** through the paper [Computing and summarizing the negative Skycube](https://dl.acm.org/citation.cfm?doid=2983323.2983759).
+NSC has been presented at **CIKM 2016** conference through the paper [Computing and summarizing the negative Skycube](https://dl.acm.org/citation.cfm?doid=2983323.2983759).

-Its efficiency wrt building time, memory usage and skyline query answering has been shown in this paper.
+Its efficiency wrt building time, memory usage and skyline query answering has been shown in that paper.

 Afterward we studied its incremental maintenance.
-Few state of the art methods worked on managing the skyline upon deletions and insertions.

 ### Repository organization